carlosghabrous/bmat/README.md

   deploy this solution to production, would you do any change in the database or process, in order to import the usages?
 Which ones?

+* ANSWER FROM CARLOS.
+I would several things:
+  * DB side.
+First, use just one transaction.
+It is true that transactions are mainly used to guarantee data integrity (either something happens or not), but I guess time must be saved if one uses one transaction only rather a number of transactions of the order of the records to be inserted.
+  * DB side.
+The main performance improvement though, will happen if 'bulk_create' is used.
+In such a way, all records could potentially be inserted in just one query.
+  * DB side.
+It could also make sense to have a database connection pool.
+This would keep connections open for use, instead of having to open them every time an operation needs to be performed on the DB, which could be expensive.
+  * App side.
+Can the DB handle multiple threads that perform insert operations?
+Different threads could take care of reading different files/records, which I understand are independent from each other, and therefore could be consumed in parallel.
 Note:

 In order to manage python dependencies, it will be necessary to use any tool